ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 ### Message Properties {#msg-properties}

-- Lifetime: this should be implemented by removing the Message from the queue of pending Messages after the Lifetime has expired.
+- `msgLifetime`: this should be implemented by removing the Message from the queue of pending Messages after the Lifetime has expired.
 A queue of pending Messages within the transport system implementation that have yet to be handed to the Protocol Stack can always support this property, but once a Message has been sent into the send buffer of a protocol, only certain protocols may support removing a message.
 For example, an implementation cannot remove bytes from a TCP send buffer, while it can remove data from a SCTP send buffer using the partial reliability extension {{?RFC8303}}.
 When there is no standing queue of Messages within the system, and the Protocol Stack does not support the removal of a Message from the stack's send buffer, this property may be ignored.

-- Priority: this represents the ability to prioritize a Message over other Messages.
+- `msgPriority`: this represents the ability to prioritize a Message over other Messages.
 This can be implemented by the system re-ordering Messages that have yet to be handed to the Protocol Stack, or by giving relative priority hints to protocols that support priorities per Message.
 For example, an implementation of HTTP/2 could choose to send Messages of different Priority on streams of different priority.

-- Ordered: when this is false, this disables the requirement of in-order-delivery for protocols that support configurable ordering.
+- `msgOrdered`: when this is false, this disables the requirement of in-order-delivery for protocols that support configurable ordering.
 When the Protocol Stack does not support configurable ordering, this property may be ignored.

-- Safely Replayable: when this is true, this means that the Message can be used by a transport mechanism that might transfer it multiple times -- e.g., as a result of racing multiple transports or as part of TCP Fast Open.
+- `safelyReplayable`: when this is true, this means that the Message can be used by a transport mechanism that might transfer it multiple times -- e.g., as a result of racing multiple transports or as part of TCP Fast Open.
 Also, protocols that do not protect against duplicated messages, such as UDP (when used directly, without a protocol layered atop), can only be used with Messages that are Safely Replayable.
 When a transport system is permitted to replay messages, replay protection could be provided by the application.

-- Final: when this is true, this means that the sender will not send any further messages.
+- `final`: when this is true, this means that the sender will not send any further messages.
 The Connection need not be closed (in case the Protocol Stack supports half-close operation, like TCP).
 Any messages sent after a Final message will result in a SendError.

-- Corruption Protection Length: when this is set to any value other than `Full Coverage`, it sets the minimum protection in protocols that allow limiting the checksum length (e.g. UDP-Lite).
+- `msgChecksumLen`: when this is set to any value other than `Full Coverage`, it sets the minimum protection in protocols that allow limiting the checksum length (e.g. UDP-Lite).
 If the Protocol Stack does not support checksum length limitation, this property may be ignored.

-- Reliable Data Transfer (Message): When true, the property specifies that the Message must be reliably transmitted.
+- `msgReliable`: When true, the property specifies that the Message must be reliably transmitted.
 When false, and if unreliable transmission is supported by the underlying protocol, then the Message should be unreliably transmitted.
 If the underlying protocol does not support unreliable transmission, the Message should be reliably transmitted.

-- Message Capacity Profile Override: When true, this expresses a wish to override the Generic Connection Property `Capacity Profile` for this Message.
+- `msgCapacityProfile`: When true, this expresses a wish to override the Generic Connection Property `Capacity Profile` for this Message.
 Depending on the value, this can, for example, be implemented by changing the DSCP value of the associated packet (note that the guidelines in Section 6 of {{?RFC7657}} apply; e.g., the DSCP value should not be changed for different packets within a reliable transport protocol session or DCCP connection).

+- `noFragmentation`: Setting this avoids network-layer fragmentation.
+Messages exceeding the transport’s current estimate of its maximum packet size (the singularTransmissionMsgMaxLen Connection Property) can result in transport segmentation when permitted, or generate an error.
+When used with transports running over IP version 4 the Don't Fragment bit will be set to avoid on-path IP fragmentation ({{!RFC8304}}).

-- No Fragmentation: When set, this property limits the message size to the Maximum Message Size Before Fragmentation or Segmentation (see Section 10.1.7 of {{I-D.ietf-taps-interface}}).
+- `noSegmentation`: When set, this property limits the message size to the transport’s current estimate of its maximum packet size (the singularTransmissionMsgMaxLen Connection Property).
 Messages larger than this size generate an error.
-Setting this avoids transport-layer segmentation or network-layer fragmentation.
+Setting this avoids transport-layer segmentation and network-layer fragmentation.
 When used with transports running over IP version 4 the Don't Fragment bit will be set to avoid on-path IP fragmentation ({{!RFC8304}}).

 ### Send Completion